Fohdeesha/quanta-brocade/documentation/index.md

 This guide assumes you're familiar with the basics like tftp, obtaining a serial console to the device, etc. If you're not, this guide is probably not for you.
 Before touching your switch, read this document from beginning to end to get a basic idea of what you'll be doing - do **not** skip this step.

-The risk of doing this is low and mitigated if you're properly prepared and follow closely.
+The risk of doing this is mitigated if you're properly prepared and follow closely.
 It's a good idea to have the switch on a UPS while you do this, if you lose power after the ```erase``` command before you've flashed the new bootloader, your device will be bricked (however it can be recovered with a PowerPC capable JTAG unit).

 First grab this [Brocade Firmware Zip](http://brokeaid.com/files/Brocade-TI.zip) ```(zip updated: 2-14-2018)``` - it contains your bootloader, OS, and all the documentation you'll need.

 Start a tftp server and make sure both ```brocadeboot.bin``` and ```brocadeimage.bin``` are being served by it.
 They can be found in the ```Main Flash``` folder.

 Connect to the serial console  port on the switch and open a terminal window (9600 8N1).
-Also be sure to connect the #1 management port on the switch to a network that has layer 2 access to your tftp server, so it can succesfully retrieve them while in u-boot.
+Also be sure to connect the #1 management port on the switch to a network that has layer 2 access to your tftp server.

 ## Flash Preparation